leakless21/chunkformer/docs/ARCHITECTURE.md

 ## 6. Configuration

+Centralized application configuration

+- All application configuration is centralized in [`config.yml`](./config.yml:1).
+This YAML file defines the runtime parameters for API service, model behavior, caching, audio processing, and feature extraction.
+Centralization ensures a single source of truth across CLI, API, and batch workflows.

+Loading and access pattern

+- The configuration is loaded by the utility module [`model/utils/config.py`](./model/utils/config.py:1).
+That module exposes:
+  - [`load_config()`](./model/utils/config.py:4): Reads the YAML file path (defaulting to `config.yml`) and returns a parsed Python dictionary.
+  - A module-level [`config`](./model/utils/config.py:13) object initialized at import time to the result of [`load_config()`](./model/utils/config.py:4), making the configuration immediately available to any module that imports it.
+- Recommended usage:
+  - Import from the centralized utility rather than re-reading files:
+    - from model.utils.config import config (Python.import():1)
+  - For alternative configuration paths (e.g., testing or env-specific overrides), call:
+    - config_dict = load_config("path/to/other-config.yml") (Python.call():1)

+Configuration sections overview

+- api
+  - host: Bind address for the API service (e.g., 0.0.0.0 to accept external connections).
+  - port: Listening port for the HTTP server.
+- model
+  - checkpoint: Identifier or path for the ASR model checkpoint to load.
+  - chunk_size: Chunk length used during streaming/incremental decoding.
+  - left_context_size / right_context_size: Context windows that influence model receptive field during inference.
+  - total_batch_duration: Aggregate audio duration target for dynamic batching.
+- cache
+  - dir: Filesystem directory used to persist intermediate artifacts or model assets.
+  - max_age_hours: Retention policy used to invalidate or refresh cache entries.
+- audio
+  - frame_rate: Target sample rate (Hz) to which audio should conform.
+  - sample_width: Bytes per sample (e.g., 2 for 16-bit PCM).
+  - channels: Number of audio channels expected (mono=1).
+- features
+  - num_mel_bins: Number of Mel filterbank channels to compute.
+  - frame_length: Frame length in milliseconds for feature extraction windows.
+  - frame_shift: Hop length in milliseconds between frames.
+  - dither: Dithering value applied during feature computation.
+  - energy_floor: Minimum energy floor to stabilize low-energy frames.
+  - sample_frequency: Sample rate assumed by the feature extractor.

+Operational guidance

+- Default location: By default, the application reads `config.yml` from the project root.
+Ensure deployments mount or ship this file alongside the application binaries.
+- Overrides: For testing or environment-specific deployments, provide an alternate path to [`load_config()`](./model/utils/config.py:4) or apply a small wrapper that sets the path based on environment variables or CLI flags.
+- Consistency: Do not duplicate configuration logic in individual modules.
+Import [`config`](./model/utils/config.py:13) from the central utility to maintain a single source of truth.

+## 6. Configuration

 Model checkpoint path

 - The API service can be configured to load the ASR model from a custom checkpoint directory using the `MODEL_CHECKPOINT_PATH` environment variable.